techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 Still in the `/config` subdirectory, create a new subdirectory named `/secrets`.
 Copy and paste the `mysql.json` file above in the secrets subdirectory.

 Now it's time to add the MySQL provider to the Droplet.
-In the `main.swift` file, right after creating the droplet, add this line:
+In the `main.swift` file, right after the line that creates the Droplet, add this line:

 ```swift
 try drop.addProvider(VaporMySQL.Provider.self)